 Link building can be a frustrating part of any SEO campaign.
 It can be hard to get good links.
 This is why so many people try to cut-corners in the link building process.
 It’s also why a lot of people spend a lot of time building links that don’t really help their SEO efforts.
-If you understand what makes a good link good and a bad link bad, this can make sure you spend your time in productive tasks.
+If you understand what makes a good link good and a bad link bad it can make sure you spend your time building links that will actually help you.

 Sometimes links that violate Google’s link scheme guidelines can actually hurt your site.

 Some links can build your site’s authority, in the eyes of Google.
 If you get more of these links, from respected sources, you will see your search traffic (and presumably your leads) grow as you rank better.